ShebinSp/word_counter/README.md

 $ echo "My first command line tool with Go" | ./word_counter 7

+Check the words in main.go file using word_counter
 **********************************************************************************************************
-*            THIS PROGRAM WORKS AS EXPECTED.
-LET'S ADD THE ABILITY TO COUNT LINES TO THIS TOOL           *
+*                                     cat main.go | ./word_counter                                       *
 **********************************************************************************************************
+THIS PROGRAM WORKS AS EXPECTED.
+LET'S ADD THE ABILITY TO COUNT LINES TO THIS TOOL

 * Adding Command-Line Flags
 ----------------------------